HorizonEventsAgency/aisafetyevents.org/content/events/MLSafetySocial2022.md

 ## Participating

-To engage with the event meaningfully, we recommend to **register and use [Swapcard](https://app.swapcard.com/event/ml-safety-social-neurips-2022)** to:

-- request and schedule one-on-one meetings with other participants
+To engage with the event meaningfully, we recommend to **register and use [Swapcard](https://app.swapcard.com/event/ml-safety-social-neurips-2022)** to request and schedule one-on-one meetings with other participants.
-- book attendance to a moderated discussion

-Additionally, **fill out [this form](https://airtable.com/shrVlah4XmVe83HyJ)** to facilitate a moderated discussion (30 minutes).
-Topics should be relevant to ML safety - some examples: "Establishing trust in advanced AI systems", "Concrete threat models", "AI governance and policy".

 ## Related event